openthread/ot-commissioner/README.md

 ## Getting started

 See [OT Commissioner guide](https://openthread.io/guides/commissioner) to get started.
-Reference to [OT Commissioner CLI documentation](src/app/cli/README.md) for all CLI commands.
+See OT [Commissioner CLI documentation](src/app/cli/README.md) for a reference of all CLI commands.

 ## Contributing